ShaunDyson/DevGym/README.md

 # DevGym
-DevGym is a platform for daily training in basic skills.
+DevGym is a platform for daily training in basic skills, such as software configuration, common APIs, and algorithms.
+Users receive tutorials and are encouraged to complete tasks without internet assistance (ideally without an IDE).
+This approach helps developers retain their existing knowledge and prevent skill decay.
+For example, after not writing Python code for a month, one might forget how to write a simple for loop.
+DevGym aims to keep such fundamental skills sharp through regular practice.